kumarranjeet44/face_recognition-using-python/README.md

 we will use various libraries of python such as Tkinter,opencv

-Tkinter library will will give graphical look to our system
+Tkinter library will give graphical look to our system